-The New Pass Project contains 6.5km's of largely unexplored structurally prospective strike, most of which is covered by thin post mineral sediments and volcanics.
-Large scale argillic alteration with highly anomalous zinc is present 1km northwest from the main mining centre and presents Sierra Nevada with an immediate prospective area to test.
+The New Pass Project contains 6.5km of largely unexplored structurally prospective strike, most of which is covered by post-mineral Quaternary colluvium and Tertiary volcanics.
+Large scale argillic alteration with highly anomalous zinc is present 1km northwest from the main mining centre and presents Sierra Nevada with an immediate and highly prospective target known as the "Saddle Target".

-The New Pass mining centre displays all the characteristics of a large-scale mineral system.
-It has witnessed both historic and more recent mining with high grade, vein-hosted gold mineralisation exposed at surface and exploited to approximately 150m below surface.
+The New Pass mining centre displays characteristics of a large-scale mineral system.
+It has witnessed both historic and more recent mining with high grade, vein-hosted gold mineralisation exposed at surface and exploited to 150m depths.
 North-south oriented gold-bearing veins are present at the historically and recently worked Superior, Thomas West, Gold Belt and Valley View mines and the lightly prospected and exploited Julie, Lander, True-Blue, and Wildcat zones.
-Complementary datasets across the project indicate a large-scale and highly prospective structural, hydrothermal, and geochemical setting for the formation of vein deposits.
+Complementary datasets offer clues about the presence of sizable structural and hydrothermal settings, common to vein deposits observed throughout Nevada.